 However, in his opinion, this is not the main benefit of the integrated solution: “Using the associativity between NX CAD, CAM and CMM applications means eliminating errors and the ability to quickly adapt inspection programs in case of design changes,” says Ziswiler.
 “Having machining as well as measuring programs and data within the same repository in our enterprise resource planning system will also make it easier for us to generate cross-disciplinary reports.”

 The opportunity to directly feed inspection data back to the 3D NX model for visualization and analysis also makes it easier to provide customers with more comprehensive documentation.

-“Integrating inspection programming and simulation with our Siemens PLM Software infrastructure is a logical step toward digitalization,” Ziswiler says.
+“Integrating inspection programming and simulation with our Siemens Digital Industries Software infrastructure is a logical step toward digitalization,” Ziswiler says.
 “It makes it easier for us to provide our customers with high quality as well as all the documentation they require in spite of shorter lead-time goals.

 “Siemens’ NX software is supporting our efforts to streamline and automate our entire production workflow from CAD models to finished and measured parts.”